 Iron supplements have a bad rap for their taste and causing constipation.
 Recent studies looking at different forms of iron supplementation found that compared to the commonly prescribed ferrous sulfate, iron bisglycinate reported fewer side effects and is better absorbed [18,19].

 Mother Nutrient offers a chewable iron chelate (ferrous glycinate) supplement that is gentle on the stomach, has great taste and is non-constipating.
 It delivers the highest dose of 30 mg of iron and is safe for pregnant and lactating mothers as well.

 It’s clear that maintaining iron levels throughout pregnancy is important.
 It is always beneficial to have your doctor monitor your iron levels before and during your pregnancy (done through blood tests checking hemoglobin, hematocrit, and ferritin levels) so that you can nourish your baby and yourself with the necessary amounts of iron.

 For more helpful nutritional tips, product deals, and new post notifications, sign up for our newsletter on our website.
 When you join you will receive a free guide, "Top 10 Postnatal Nutrition Tips!"

-Did you know we also have a free wellness quiz on our website that will give you a personalized nutrition report, including targeted product recommendations?
+Did you know we also have a free wellness quiz?
+Try it to get a personalized nutrition report, including targeted product recommendations!

 Are you experiencing iron deficiency during your pregnancy?
 Share your experience with me in the comments below!